grazhopper/svndumptool/README.txt

 Apply-Autoprops
 ---------------

-Applies the automatic properties defined in subversions config file.
+Applies the automatic properties defined in Subversion's config file.
+The value of "enable-auto-props" is ignored and the properties are always applied.

 usage: svndumptool.py apply-autoprops [options] inputdump outputdump